RWTH-EBC/ebcpy/docs/source/index.rst

    - Issue24: Add converters and correctly inherit from pd.DataFame in TimeSeriesData
    - Add functions for configuration using yaml
    - Add regex functions for extraction of modelica variables
+   - Add option to directly return results as a dataframe using simulateMultiResultsModel.

 Indices and tables
 ==================